Ennis: Transport

 Situated 14 km from Shannon Airport, Ennis is served by both bus and rail links to all major cities and towns in Ireland.
 The main bus depot is adjacent to the town's train station and both are about one kilometre from the town centre.
 Ennis railway station is on the Clon Road toward the east of the town, which links to the main N18 in either direction.

-Bus services are provided to Shannon Airport, Galway, Limerick, Cork, Dublin and all routes in between and run nearly every hour.
+Bus services are provided to Shannon Airport, Galway, Limerick, Cork, Dublin and run nearly every hour.
 Shannon Airport is 15 minutes from Ennis, providing daily flights to European and US destinations.

 The M18 motorway was extended from Ennis to Limerick in 2007.
 The section from Ennis to Gort was opened in 2010.

 Ennis was formerly the starting point of the West Clare Railway, a narrow-gauge railway which ran from Ennis to Ennistymon, Milltown Malbay and onwards to the towns and villages along the West Clare coastline.
 Trains ran from the same railway station which is still used by mainline Irish railway services.
 The line was CIÉ's last narrow-gauge railway and finally closed in 1961, despite investment in new diesel trains in the early/mid-1950s.

 Ennis railway station connects with Galway and with Limerick where onward trains run to Dublin, Cork via Limerick Junction (for connections to Tipperary, Cahir, Clonmel, Carrick-on-Suir and Waterford) and Mallow (for connections to Killarney and Tralee).
-Ennis is also served by local charity Clare bus which provides a fully wheelchair-accessible bus service around the Clare area.